 Choral Music Education + University Choir

-Joshua Palkki is joined the faculty of the Bob Cole Conservatory of Music at California State University, Long Beach as Assistant Professor of Music Education in 2016.
-He is co-author of Honoring Trans and Gender-Expansive Students in Music Education published in 2021 by Oxford University Press (with Dr. Matthew Garrett, Case Western Reserve University).
+Joshua Palkki is Associate Professor of Music Education (Choral/Vocal) and co-author of Honoring Trans and Gender-Expansive Students in Music Education published in 2021 by Oxford University Press (with Dr. Matthew Garrett, Case Western Reserve University).
 At CSULB, he teaches courses in music education (including choral repertoire and pedagogy) and interfaces with the College of Education via the Single Subject Music Credential program.
-He also has led the University Choir and under his leadership, that ensemble was selected to perform at the 2019 California Choral Directors Association (CCDA) State Conference.
-In addition to his work at CSULB, Palkki serves as Director of Choral Music at Los Altos United Methodist Church in Long Beach.
+He has led the University Choir and under his leadership, that ensemble was selected to perform at the 2019 California Choral Directors Association (CCDA) State Conference.

 An active guest conductor and clinician, Joshua has served on the faculty of both the San José State University (SJSU) Summer in the City Camp and Blue Lake Fine Arts camp.
 As a guest conductor, he led the Nevada Middle School All-State Choir in 2016, the SCVA SATB Regional Honor Choir in 2017, CCDA Central Region TTBB Honor Choir in 2018, and CCDA Coastal Region SSAA Honor Choir in 2019.
 He has been contracted to conduct the Kansas All-State Treble Choir in 2025.